-This video demonstrates a bilateral medial recession surgery in a 13 year old female patient, who had a V-Pattern esotropia.
+This video demonstrates a bilateral medial recession + inferior oblique recession surgery in a 13-year-old female patient, who had a V-Pattern esotropia.

 Surgery location: on-board the Orbis Flying Eye Hospital in Binh Dinh, Vietnam.